MOOCdb/MOOCdbDocs/docs/LabelMe-Text.rst

 ``Ctrl + a, d``

 -The server should now run even if you stop the ssh session.
-To return to the running server terminal, use the command ``screen -r``
+To return to the running server terminal, use the command:

+``screen -r``